ai4os/DEEPaaS/doc/source/user/v2-api.rst

 Training
 ########

-Regarding training there are two functions to be defined.
-First of all, you can specify the training arguments to be defined (and published through the API) with the ``get_train_args`` function, as follows:

-.. autofunction:: deepaas.model.v2.base.BaseModel.get_train_args
-   :no-index:

-Then, you must implement the training function (named ``train``) that will receive the defined arguments as keyword arguments:

-.. autofunction:: deepaas.model.v2.base.BaseModel.train
-   :no-index:
+Training a model is no longer supported.

 Prediction and inference
 ########################

 For prediction, there are different functions to be implemented.
-First of all, as for the training, you can specify the prediction arguments to be defined, (and published through the API) with the ``get_predict_args`` as follows:
+First of all, you can specify the prediction arguments to be defined, (and published through the API) with the ``get_predict_args`` as follows:

 .. autofunction:: deepaas.model.v2.base.BaseModel.get_predict_args
    :no-index: